juanjovazpar/match-core/README.md

 This structure optimizes for fast price-level access and priority matching:
-Using HashMaps allows constant-time lookup of existing price levels and ensures insertion/removal while maintaining order priority.
-Keeping separate global BTreeSet for prices (BidQueue, AskQueue) avoids scanning all price levels to find the best price — crucial for real-time matching performance.
+Using `HashMaps` allows constant-time lookup of existing price levels and ensures insertion/removal while maintaining order priority.
+Keeping separate global `BTreeSet` for prices (`BidQueue`, `AskQueue`) avoids scanning all price levels to find the best price — crucial for real-time matching performance.

 This design balances speed, simplicity, and memory efficiency, and scales well under high-frequency trading workloads.